tantodefi/speedrunLUKSO-challenges/README.md

 - [ ] Develop a community voting system where grid cells represent proposals
 - [ ] Build a DeFi dashboard where each cell shows different protocol metrics

-Deploy your grid dapp to LUKSO testnet and share it on [SpeedRunLUKSO.com](https://speedrunlukso.com)!
+Deploy your grid dapp to LUKSO testnet or mainnet and share it on [SpeedRunLUKSO.com](https://speedrunlukso.com)!

 ---